brunohmg89/GCP-DigitalLeader/Annotation/Questions-2.md

     :black_large_square: Fixing application security issues

+    > When it comes to public cloud services, the provider takes charge of both hardware maintenance and capacity management.
+Essentially, they ensure that physical servers and other hardware resources are not only up and running but also adequately scaled to meet user demands.
+So, there's no need for clients to worry about the nuts and bolts of hardware—they can focus on building and securing their apps!<br>
+    _Quando se trata de serviços de nuvem pública, o provedor se encarrega tanto da manutenção do hardware quanto do gerenciamento da capacidade.
+Essencialmente, eles garantem que os servidores físicos e outros recursos de hardware não apenas estejam em funcionamento, mas também dimensionados adequadamente para atender às demandas dos usuários.
+Portanto, os clientes não precisam se preocupar com os detalhes básicos do hardware: eles podem se concentrar na criação e na proteção de seus aplicativos!_

 ---

 6. You are a program manager within a Software as a Service (SaaS) company that offers rendering software for animation studios.
 Your team needs the ability to allow scenes to be scheduled at will and to be interrupted at any time to restart later.
 Any individual scene rendering takes less than 12 hours to complete, and there is no service-level agreement (SLA) for the completion time for all scenes.
 Results will be stored in a global Cloud Storage bucket.
 The compute resources are not bound to any single geographical location.
 This software needs to run on Google Cloud in a cost-optimized way.
 What should you do?<br>